flybywiresim/docs/docs/start/autopilot-fbw.md

 ## Custom Fly-By-Wire System

-⚠️ This is work in progress, there are still issues, see section Known issues below!

 ### Known issues

 ⚠️ The custom fly-by-wire system is not yet on study level.
 In order to achieve this level a longer effort is needed.
 The system is a large improvement over the default implementation and there is no reason to hold it back longer than necessary.